hashicorp/terraform-provider-azurerm/website/docs/r/frontdoor_rule.html.markdown

 * `negate_condition` - (Optional) If `true` operator becomes the opposite of its value, for more infomation see `Condition Operator List` as defined below.
 Possible values `true` or `false`.
 Defaults to `false`.

 * `match_values` - (Optional) Which device should this rule match on?
 Possible values `Mobile` or `Desktop`.
 Defaults to `Mobile`.

 ---

+## Specifying IP Address Ranges

+When specifying IP address ranges in the `socket_address_condition` and the `remote_address_condition` `match_values` use the following format:

+Use `CIDR` notation when specifying IP address blocks.
+This means that the syntax for an IP address block is the base IP address followed by a forward slash and the prefix size For example:

+* `IPv4` example: `5.5.5.64/26` matches any requests that arrive from addresses `5.5.5.64` through `5.5.5.127`.
+* `IPv6` example: `1:2:3:/48` matches any requests that arrive from addresses `1:2:3:0:0:0:0:0` through `1:2:3:ffff:ffff:ffff:ffff:ffff`.

+When you specify multiple IP addresses and IP address blocks, `OR` logic is applied.

+* `IPv4` example: if you add two IP addresses `1.2.3.4` and `10.20.30.40`, the condition is matched for any requests that arrive from either address `1.2.3.4` or `10.20.30.40`.
+* `IPv6` example: if you add two IP addresses `1:2:3:4:5:6:7:8` and `10:20:30:40:50:60:70:80`, the condition is matched for any requests that arrive from either address `1:2:3:4:5:6:7:8` or `10:20:30:40:50:60:70:80`.

+---